MicrosoftDocs/data-api-builder-docs/data-api-builder/rest.md

 > [!NOTE]
 > `$filter` is a case-sensitive argument.

 The `$filter` query parameter in Azure Data API Builder might remind some users of OData, and that’s because it was directly inspired by OData’s filtering capabilities.
 The syntax is nearly identical, making it easy for developers who are already familiar with OData to pick up and use.
 This similarity was intentional, aimed at providing a familiar and powerful way to filter data across different APIs.
-So, if you’ve used OData before, you’ll find the `$filter` functionality in Azure Data API Builder to be consistent with what you already know.

 #### `$orderby`